Igor and Grichka Bogdanoff: Megatrend University

-Personal lives
+Personal lives and deaths

 The Bogdanoff twins, who denied having undergone plastic surgery, became known for their prominent cheekbones and chins.
 In 2010, The Sydney Morning Herald described the twins' cheekbones as "so high and bulbous as to appear to threaten their owners' vision", adding that the twins' appearance at the Cannes Film Festival had "caused a stir around the world".
 The Herald noted that the twins' cheekbones had become noticeably larger in the 1990s, and that "growth in their lips and chins continued unabated through the last decade".
 According to former education minister Luc Ferry, a friend of the brothers, they had both received botox injections for cosmetic treatment.

 The twins became popular Internet memes, especially among enthusiasts of cryptocurrency, jokingly depicting the Bogdanoffs as "all-powerful market makers".
 Their status as "crypto memes" was covered by several outlets upon their deaths, including CNN, Business Insider, and The Daily Telegraph.
 The twins "went along with their meme fame", according to Business Insider, and said they predicted cryptocurrency in the 1980s on Temps X.